Home > Expeditions > Iceland: Circumnavigating the Land of Fire & Ice

 Itinerary

-Day 1 Arrive in Reykjavik and overnight
+Day 1 Arrive in Reykjavik

 Having made your way to Reykjavik, you will be met by a representative of AE Expeditions and transferred to our group hotel.
 Upon arrival at your included hotel, please visit the AE Expeditions hospitality area where you can leave your luggage and enjoy refreshments if arriving prior to 4pm.
 Whilst here you can collect your luggage cabin tags speak with our ground operations team, who may have information to share with you about pre-embarkation or to provide you with information about where to dine, withdraw cash or purchase last minute items from a local pharmacy or supermarket.